NightTiger02/Game-Notifier/README.md

 I originally created this code for league of legends but if you replace the content in "accept.jpg" file with a picture of a different accept button, it should work the same.

-The code runs indefinitely so I advise to terminate it after coming back to the games.
+The code runs indefinitely so I advise to terminate it after coming back to the games for a smooth experience

+Ensure you're connected to a WiFi source as your devices will need internet to send/receive notifications.

 Enjoy!